shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ## Week 10 Hands ON: CLIP

-We'll use the [LLM](https://llm.datasette.io) package to install the CLIP multi-modal combined image and text model (into [Colab](https://colab.research.google.com) again.).
+We'll use the [LLM](https://llm.datasette.io) package to install the CLIP multi-modal combined image and text model (into [Colab](https://colab.research.google.com) again).
 We'll then create a corpus of historical imagery and _project_ these images into the model, to create a kind of image search engine.
 Then we'll use Salvaggio's method to explore the results.

 ---